 As the cost of data acquisition can go up in proportion to the amount of data that you require, it’s not a good idea to cram it into your whole data analytics budget.
 Most Data as a Service (DaaS) providers would have set costs bound to the volume.
 This is actually a good thing as you only need to pay for what you get.
 However, it’s a viable idea to have a separate budget for data acquisition anticipating the variable data requirements for an entire year.

-Data acquisition is resource intensive
+Data acquisition is resource-intensive

-The web is a goldmine of data, but it also takes a lot of efforts to derive relevant data from this unstructured pile of information out there.
-Since websites don’t follow any standard structure for rendering the data on their pages, figuring out how each site stores its data and writing code to fetch it takes skilled technical labour.
+The web is a goldmine of data, but it also takes a lot of effort to derive relevant data from this unstructured pile of information out there.
+Since websites don’t follow any standard structure for rendering the data on their pages, figuring out how each site stores its data and writing code to fetch it takes skilled technical labor.
 Here are other pain points involved in data acquisition that you did not hear about.

-Web crawling requires high performance servers
+Web crawling requires high-performance servers

-Technically skilled labour
+Technically skilled labor

-A huge pile of data cannot simply be connected to a data visualisation system.
+A huge pile of data cannot simply be connected to a data visualization system.
 Data acquired from the web is immediately not in a condition to be compatible with the data analytics engines.
 It has to be in a structured form to be machine-readable and this is a task that takes up a lot of resources.
 Giving the data a proper structure will require adding tags to each data point.
-DaaS vendors use customised programs to format huge data sets so that they are ready to consume.
+DaaS vendors use customized programs to format huge data sets so that they are ready to consume.
 This is a cost incurring factor in data acquisition.

 Maintenance and monitoring